Novels About Quilting, Knitting, and Crocheting

 This is a heartwarming, character-driven novel.
 While there is a bit of romance in the book, at its heart, it’s a story of family coming together.
 It also explores themes of religion and faith and the distinction between the two.

-Kindle Unlimited as of: 08/18/2024
+Kindle Unlimited as of: 08/20/2025

-Museum of Lost Quilts book cover
+The Invention of Wings book cover

 Book Summary